Lip Blush Aftercare Routine - Day by Day

-The lip tattoo aftercare is the routine you have to follow in the days after the lips PMU treatment.
+Lip tattoo aftercare is the routine you have to follow in the days after the lip blush treatment.
 It implies cleaning the area regularly, treating it with a special ointment, and avoiding certain activities and products.

 The treated skin of the lips goes through a recovery cycle as it closes up the micro-wounds.
-In order for the pigments to settle into the skin, you need to provide it with enough moisture, and prevent contamination.
+In order for the pigments to settle into the skin evenly, you need to provide it with enough moisture, and prevent contamination.